csoneson/iCOBRA/inst/extdata/instructions.md

 features shared between the truth and result table (by checking the box in the input controls) will disregard features with missing values in the truth table such that also C = D = 0.
 This will be done separately for each evaluated method.
-One exception is made for the Venn diagrams, which is the only aspect that is interpretable even without a given truth (to evaluate agreement between methods).
-For the Venn diagrams, the following feature collections are used:
+One exception is made for the overlap plots (Venn diagrams and UpSet plots), which is the only aspect that is interpretable even without a given truth (to evaluate agreement between methods).
+For these, the following feature collections are used:

 - When the checkbox for considering only shared features is not checked and the truth is included in the Venn diagrams, all features where the (binary) truth is available are used.
 Features with missing adjusted p-values are considered non-significant.
-- When the checkbox for considering only shared features is checked and the truth is included in the Venn diagrams, all features where the (binary) truth *as well* as the adjusted p-value for *all* included methods are available are used.
+- When the checkbox for considering only shared features is checked and the truth is included, all features where the (binary) truth *as well* as the adjusted p-value for *all* included methods are available are used.
-- When the truth is not included in the Venn diagrams, all features will be used.
+- When the truth is not included, all features will be used.
 Features with missing adjusted p-values are considered non-significant.

 Note that this means that, for example, the value represented in the `Number of detections` column in the FDR/NBR plots may differ from the total number of calls in the Venn diagrams.